intel/kubernetes-power-manager/README.md

 # Kubernetes Power Manager

 ## What is the Kubernetes Power Manager?

-In a container orchestration engine such as Kubernetes, the allocation of CPU resources from a pool of platforms is based solely on availability with no consideration of individual capabilities such as Intel Speed Select Technology (SST).
+Utilizing a container orchestration engine like Kubernetes, CPU resources are allocated from a pool of platforms entirely based on availability, without taking into account specific features like Intel Speed Select Technology (SST).

-The Kubernetes Power Manager is a Kubernetes Operator designed to expose and utilize Intel specific power management technologies in a Kubernetes Environment.
+The Kubernetes Power Manager is a Kubernetes Operator that has been developed to provide cluster users with a mechanism to dynamically request adjustment of worker node power management settings applied to cores allocated to the Pods.
+The power management-related settings can be applied to individual cores or to groups of cores, and each may have different policies applied.
+It is not required that every core in the system be explicitly managed by this Kubernetes power manager.
+When the Power Manager is used to specify core power related policies, it overrides the default settings

-The Intel SST suite is a powerful collection of features that offers more granular control over CPU performance and power consumption on a per-core basis.
-However, as a workload orchestrator, Kubernetes is intentionally designed to provide a layer of abstraction between the workload and such hardware capabilities.
-This presents a challenge to Kubernetes users running performance critical workloads with specific requirements dependent on hardware capabilities.
+Powerful features from the Intel SST package give users more precise control over CPU performance and power use on a per-core basis.
+Yet, Kubernetes is purposefully built to operate as an abstraction layer between the workload and such hardware capabilities as a workload orchestrator.
+Users of Kubernetes who are running performance-critical workloads with particular requirements reliant on hardware capabilities encounter a challenge as a consequence.

 The Kubernetes Power Manager bridges the gap between the container orchestration layer and hardware features enablement, specifically Intel SST.

-### Kubernetes Power Manager' main responsibilities
+### Kubernetes Power Manager' main responsibilities:

 - The Kubernetes Power Manager consists of two main components - the overarching manager which is deployed anywhere on a cluster and the power node agent which is deployed on each node you require power management capabilities.
 - The overarching operator is responsible for the configuration and deployment of the power node agent, while the power node agent is responsible for the tuning of the cores as requested by the user.

+### Use Cases:

+- *High performance workload known at peak times.*
+  May want to pre-schedule nodes to move to a performance profile during peak times to minimize spin up.
+  At times not during peak, may want to move to a power saving profile.
+- *Unpredictable machine use.*
+  May use machine learning through monitoring to determine profiles that predict a peak need for a compute, to spin up ahead of time.
+- *Power Optimization over Performance.*
+  A cloud may be interested in fast response time, but not in maximal response time, so may choose to spin up cores on demand and only those cores used but want to remain in power-saving mode the rest of the time.

-### Functionality of the Kubernetes Power Manager
+## Functionality of the Kubernetes Power Manager

 - **SST-BF - (Speed Select Technology - Base Frequency)**

-  This feature allows the user to control the base frequency of certain cores.
-  The base frequency is a guaranteed level of performance on the CPU (a CPU will never go below its base frequency).
-  Priority cores can be set to a higher base frequency than a majority of the other cores on the system to which they can apply their critical workloads for a guaranteed performance.
+  The base frequency of some cores can be changed by the user using this function.
+The CPU's performance is ensured at the basic frequency (a CPU will never go below its base frequency).
+Priority cores can apply their crucial workloads for a guaranteed performance at a base frequency that is greater than the majority of the other cores on the system.

 - **SST-CP - (Speed Select Technology - Core Power)**

-  This feature allows the user to group cores into levels of priority.
-  When there is power to spare on the system, it can be distributed among the cores based on their priority level.
+  The user can arrange cores according to priority levels using this capability.
+When the system has extra power, it can be distributed among the cores according to their priority level.
+Although it cannot be guaranteed, the system will try to apply the additional power to the cores with the highest priority.
-  While it is not guaranteed that the extra power will be applied to the highest priority cores, the system will do its best to do so.
   There are four levels of priority available:
     1. Performance
     2. Balance Performance